muratk3n/thirdwave/en/2015/03/armenians-anatolia.md

 # The Armenians of Anatolia

+Why do US governments refer to what happened to Armenians during WWI as "Medz Yeghern" which means "the great calamity" in Armenian?
+It's a middle ground.
+This is a word that tries to balance political correctness with keeping a NATO ally happy with keeping Armenians (somewhat) satisfied, just so all parties can avoid that bad word genocide.

-[Talking at the table next to me, at a restaurant, in Berlin] I was talking to a German who served in the air force and he said he did not know about the Holocaust at the time.
+More on this issue...
+[Talking at the table next to me, in TR, at a restaurant, in Berlin] this guy was saying he was talking to a German who served in the air force and he said he did not know about the Holocaust at the time.
 How could he not?
 [Then he comes to the Armenian "issue"] You know we could not have done it..
 I don't think the government at the time could have managed such a thing..

 Judging from the accent guy is an Istanbulite, a regular dipshit who is long on opinions and short on everything else.
 In this case he is using a sort of reverse-Orientalism suggesting Ottomans could not have pulled off such an event because it takes planning to do so.

-Well, first of all, it doesn't take that much to kill that many people.
+First of all, it doesn't take that much to kill that many people.
 Hell, even the Romans managed to kill half a million in Dacia (today's Romania) and another half a million in Carthege in ancient times.
 It's barbaric, but easy.